ricowww/js-rock-paper-scissors/README.md

 --Store choice in a variable

 -Determine who wins for the round
---if rock, rock beats scissors, loses to paper
---
+--if user chose rock and computer chose scissor

 -Record the score
 -Keep track of round